MorganEJLA/GDI-Hackathon-app/about.md

 The user can ask another question for themselves or a friend!

 This app is for entertainment purposes only.
-It is to showcase skills used to make an interactive app for people those interested in learning more about tarot.
+It is to showcase skills used to make an interactive app for those interested in learning more about tarot.